pmnzt/rphotos-telegram/README.md

 ← `README.md`: That’s this file, where you can tell people what your cool website does and how you built it.

 ← `public/style.css`: The styling rules for your pages and posts.

-← `server.js`: The main server script for your new site.

-← `src/`: This folder holds page templates, additional scripts.